MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Azure responsibilities

-Azure ensures that only authorized personal are able to configure Azure platform security controls, using multi-factor access controls and a documented business need.
+Azure ensures that only authorized personnel are able to configure Azure platform security controls, by using multi-factor access controls and a documented business need.

 #### Requirement 2.2.5